Why Do Most Review Response Templates Sound Terrible?

 Your response:

-That's not good enough and I apologise — both for the wait and the fact nobody acknowledged it at the time.
-We've had a conversation about this as a team because even when we're running behind, the minimum is honesty about the wait and a proper apology.
+That's simply not good enough, and I sincerely apologise – both for the wait and the fact nobody acknowledged it at the time.
+We've had a serious conversation about this as a team because even when we're running behind, the absolute minimum is honesty about the wait and a proper apology.
 Thank you for flagging it.
-Genuinely helps us get better.
+It genuinely helps us get better.

 Why it works: It addresses both complaints (the wait AND the lack of apology).
 It doesn't blame a "busy evening" or a "system error."
 It's direct and human.